pyTooling/pyTooling/doc/DataStructures/LinkedList.rst

       using :meth:`LinkedList.InsertAfterLast <pyTooling.LinkedList.LinkedList.InsertAfterLast>`

       Additionally, if there is a reference to a specific node of the linked list, insertions before and after that node are also very efficient.
-The methods are :meth:`LinkedList.InsertBefore <pyTooling.LinkedList.Node.InsertBefore>` and :meth:`LinkedList.InsertAfter <pyTooling.LinkedList.Node.InsertAfter>`.
+The methods are :meth:`LinkedList.InsertNodeBefore <pyTooling.LinkedList.Node.InsertNodeBefore>` and :meth:`LinkedList.InsertNodeAfter <pyTooling.LinkedList.Node.InsertNodeAfter>`.

       The time complexity is `O(1)`.